quii/learn-go-with-tests/concurrency.md

 ### Write enough code to make it pass

-Now we can finally talk about concurrency which, for the purposes of the following, means 'having more than one thing in progress'.
+Now we can finally talk about concurrency which, for the purposes of the following, means "having more than one thing in progress."
 This is something that we do naturally everyday.

 For instance, this morning I made a cup of tea.
 I put the kettle on and then,